-Lapses in coverage happen when you go through a period without car insurance, despite still owning a registered vehicle or having a driver’s license.
-If you have a lapse, insurers may think of you as a high-risk driver, leading to expensive auto rates.
+Lapses occur when you go through a period without car insurance, despite still owning a registered vehicle or having a driver’s license.
+If you have a break in coverage like this, insurers may think of you as a high-risk driver, leading to expensive auto rates.
 Depending on your state’s laws, you may also face a driver’s license suspension or receive a hefty fine.

 In this article, you’ll learn more about what it means to lapse on auto insurance.
 This includes how it happens, how it affects your rates, as well as other important consequences.
 More importantly, we’ll also offer advice on what to do if you’ve lapsed on your coverage.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 Lapsing on your auto insurance is serious.
 However, it can happen easily.
 Here are three common ways people experience lapses in coverage:

 The most typical way to lapse on your insurance is by forgetting to pay your bill.
 It can be easy to misplace your monthly bill or simply have it slip your mind.
 Unfortunately, even if you forgot for a little while, it’s still an interruption in your coverage.
 This puts you at risk of higher premiums and fines from your state’s Department of Motor Vehicles (DMV).